 They were cowards who scattered, hid and did not want to be associated with Jesus in His death.
-Yet seven weeks later we find Peter preaching, along with the other disciples, that Jesus who had been crucified was raised by God from the dead in the very city (Jerusalem) where Jesus was condemned to die (Acts 2:14-36).
+Yet, seven weeks later, we find Peter preaching, along with the other disciples, that Jesus was raised by God from the dead in the very city (Jerusalem) where He was condemned to die (Acts 2:14-36).
 What changed for these men?
-What turned them from cowards to courageous?
+What turned their fear into courage?
 The fact that they had hidden a corpse?
 Or that these men had seen Jesus after He had risen from the dead (Acts 1:3)?

-It is reported that 11 of the 12 apostles suffered violent deaths for their preaching of Jesus Christ and not one of them recanted or renounced their faith.² It is often said that many people have died for a lie.
+It is reported that 11 of the 12 apostles suffered violent deaths for their preaching of Jesus Christ and not one of them took back or renounced their faith.² It is often said that many people have died for a lie.
 But how many have died for a lie knowing that it was a lie?

 I mentioned that these are just a few of many examples and that Jesus did not leave it open to debate who He is.
 I reminded him again that Jesus actually said, “I am the way, the truth and the life.
 No one comes to the Father except through me” (John 14:6).

-At this point, I said to my friend that it is not because people proclaim Jesus to be the only way that has the world so messed up.
-It is messed up because we have a world full of people who are determining for themselves what is right or wrong with no regard for God.
-We have denied that there is such a thing as truth (which in and of itself is a truth claim), we have ignored who Jesus claims to be, and have become our own gods.
-With that being the case, we look at every belief system as being equally valid and right as any other.
-We act like everything is okay until what someone else believes contradicts what I believe.
-Our selfishness leads to disputes, conflicts and wars³.
-At this point he interrupted me, saying that he enjoyed our conversation and would like to hear more but he realized that he was running late to meet a friend.
-With that we shook hands and said goodbye.
+At this point, I said that it is not because people proclaim Jesus to be the only way that the world is so messed up.
+It is messed up because people determine for themselves what is right or wrong with no regard for God.
+People deny that there is such a thing as truth (which in and of itself is a truth claim), and ignore who Jesus claimed to be, making themselves their own gods.
+Often, even people who proclaim Jesus as the only way end up acting as if they are their own gods.

 “I am trying here to prevent anyone saying the really foolish thing that people often say about Him: I’m ready to accept Jesus as a great moral teacher, but I don’t accept his claim to be God.
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic — on the level with the man who says he is a poached egg — or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronizing nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.” – Mere Christianity